epfl-ada/ada-2023-project-teamcajare2023/README.md

 **Oscar awards**: Awards are international recognition of excellence in cinema.
 Using this [kaggle dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) we got the list of films that were awarded by the Academy Awards.

 **Bechdel Test**: The Bechdel test is a measure of the representation of women in film.
-We used the [Bechdel Kaggle dataset](https://www.kaggle.com/datasets/treelunar/bechdel-test-movies-as-of-feb-28-2023) to obtain the test results for several thousands of film.
+We used the [Bechdel Kaggle dataset](https://www.kaggle.com/datasets/treelunar/bechdel-test-movies-as-of-feb-28-2023) to obtain the test results.
+We have a rating where 1 means a movie has two female characters but they do not talk to each other, 2 means a movie has two women talking but they talk about men and 3 means completely passing the Bechdel Test.

 ## Methods